JuliaBernon/data-mining-project/README.md

 **WARNING**

-Because of random selections concerning the routes creations, it may happen this error could be raised :
+Because of random selections concerning the routes creations, this error may be raised :
 ```bash
 ValueError: The input DataFrame `df` containing the frequent itemsets is empty.
 ```